Employee Development: How to grow your employees when you can't promote them

 Employee development - Reid Hoffman encourages an investment in growth of everyone in your company

-Do you have growth ideas for employees?
+Do you have growth ideas for your employees?

 Despite all this evidence and encouragement, employee development rarely seems to be happening.